dotnet/winforms/docs/building.md

 1. Build the solution: `.\build.cmd`
 2. Navigate to the project you wish to run, e.g. to run AccessibilityTests test app:
     ```
-    winforms> pushd .\src\System.Windows.Forms\tests\AccessibilityTests>
+    winforms> pushd .\src\System.Windows.Forms\tests\AccessibilityTests
     winforms\src\System.Windows.Forms\tests\AccessibilityTests> dotnet run
     ```
-3. (Alternatively) Navigate to .\artifacts\bin\AccessibilityTests\Debug\netcoreapp5.0 and run the app manually.
+3. (Alternatively) Navigate to `.\artifacts\bin\AccessibilityTests\Debug\netcoreapp5.0` and run the app manually.

 ## Troubleshooting build errors

 * Most build errors are compile errors and can be dealt with accordingly.
 * Other error may be from MSBuild tasks.
 You need to examine the build logs to investigate.
-  * The logs are generated at `artifacts\log\Debug\Build.binlog`
+  * The logs are generated at `.\artifacts\log\Debug\Build.binlog`
   * The file format is an MSBuild Binary Log.
 Install the [MSBuild Structured Log Viewer][msbuild-log-viewer] to view them.
-* WinForms uses Visual Studio MSBuild but sometimes with a preview .NET Core SDK; so if you have a non-preview version of [Visual Studio][VS-download] (i.e. a release version), then you may need to enable `use preview` for .NET Core SDKs in VS.
+* Windows Forms uses Visual Studio MSBuild but for certain features we require the latest MSBuild from .NET Core/.NET SDK.
+If you are on an official version of [Visual Studio][VS-download] (i.e. not a Preview version), then you may need to enable previews for .NET Core/.NET SDKs in VS.
-  * you can do this in VS at Tools :arrow_right: options :arrow_right: Projects and Solutions :arrow_right: .net core :arrow_right: use previews
+  * you can do this in VS under Tools->Options->Environment->Preview Features->Use previews of the .Net Core SDK (Requires restart)

 ## Creating a package